strontic/strontic.github.io/xcyclopedia/library/gpedit.dll-DEADE4CB1C5C5B155B7E479A7C4BB1A7.md

 ## Possible Misuse

 *The following table contains possible examples of `gpedit.dll` being misused.
-While `gpedit.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `gpedit.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --